devOpifex/styler/README.md

 ## Usage

-First, edit `.styler` config file.
-Then, add a `class` attribute to your HTML elements.
+First, edit `.styler` config file, then add a `class` attribute to your HTML elements.

 ```r
 ui <- fluidPage(